 Homeowners can pay off their mortgages faster if they continuously use the income generated from their investments toward paying off their loan.
 This also increases the available limit on the HELOC.
 It is a cycle that just keeps giving.

 Risks of the Smith Maneuver

-Despite the clear advantages, there are also several reasons why the Smith Maneuver is not for everybody.
+Despite the clear advantages, the Smith Maneuver doesn’t suit everybody.
 A conventional mortgage involves the borrower making direct repayments on their mortgage to the bank.
 As such, each repayment builds equity in the property.
 With the Smith Maneuver, the dynamics are a little different.